 - Inform: continue to make sure your staff are aware of this on-going initiative and the work place expectations

-- Support: encourage smokers among your staff to make use of the tobacco cessation and other support resources available through Duke LIVE FOR LIFE, and their personal physician
+- Support: encourage those on your staff who smoke, vape or use other tobacco products to make use of the tobacco cessation and other support resources available through Duke LIVE FOR LIFE, and their personal physician

-- Recognize: staff who have become smoke-free as a result of their efforts and response to this change in workplace policy
+- Recognize: staff who have become tobacco-free as a result of their efforts and response to this change in workplace policy

-- Create and foster a “quit-friendly” environment: educate yourself and your staff about the cessation process and how to support those breaking free from smoking.
-Engage former smokers as advocates.
+- Create and foster a “quit-friendly” environment: educate yourself and your staff about the cessation process and how to support those breaking free from tobacco use.
+Engage former smokers and tobacco users as advocates.

-- Act responsibly: support the smoke-free policy by holding all persons accountable, including staff, students, faculty, volunteers, visitors, vendors, and contractors.
-Managers are expected to engage smokers on Duke University owned and solely-leased properties, both inside and outside of all buildings, on grounds, interior streets and parking structures, informing them of our policy and offering tobacco cessation resources.
+- Act responsibly: support the tobacco-free policy by holding all persons accountable, including staff, students, faculty, volunteers, visitors, vendors, and contractors.
+Managers are expected to engage smokers, vapers and tobacco users on Duke University owned and solely-leased properties, both inside and outside of all buildings, on grounds, interior streets and parking structures, informing them of our policy and offering tobacco cessation resources.